JamesSaxon/jamessaxon.github.io/_posts/2021-10-04-my-home-network.md

 ### Outages.

-One big limitation of using "normal" speedtests or even latencies as a metric for the quality of an Internet connection, is that the metrics don't even _exist_, when your connection is at its worst.
+One big limitation of using "normal" speedtests or even latencies as a metric for the quality of an Internet connection is that the metrics don't even _exist_ when your connection is at its worst.
-You can't run a Speedtest or test a latency, when your connection is down!
+You can't run a Speedtest or test a latency when your connection is down!
-But since our devices are always on, and check their connectivity to the Internet every five minutes, we can use them to measure how often (and where in the city) the Internet is completely out.
+But since our devices are always on and test their connectivities to the Internet every five minutes, we can use them to measure how often (and where in the city) the Internet is completely out.
 I'll call this "reachability."
 Can we reach Google, for instance, or not?

-I tested this feature a bunch, hence, many "dips" from 1 to 0.
+I tested this feature a bunch, hence, many "dips" from 1 (on) to 0 (off) in the plot below.
-And once I accidentally, unplugged the router instead of an appliance, and the Internet went out for the night.
+Further, I once unplugged the router instead of an appliance, accidentally shutting off our Internet for the night.
 But you can see that Comcast _actually_ went out in my home for about three days (!), from September 4-7.
 They eventually sent a technician.
-We then learned that a dozen other units in my apartment block were also out due to loose wires, even though they initially said that "there are no outages in your area."
+We then learned that a dozen other units in my apartment block were also out due to loose wires, even though they Comcast initially declared that "there are no outages in your area."

 <img src="/assets/img/home_performance/reachability.png" alt="Google reachability" height="200" class=center />